Fuel stations turn away motorists as truckers' strike hits supplies in HP | Business

 Private bus drivers have also announced their support for the strike and kept vehicles off the roads in Hamirpur district.

-Managing Director of the Himachal Roadways Transport Corporation Rohan Thakur said directions have been issued to rationalise routes.
+HRTC Managing Director Rohan Thakur said directions have been issued to rationalise routes and the plying of HRTC buses on 138 routes with low occupancy has been stopped.

-''We are in touch with the management of the Indian Oil Corporation Limited, Bharat Petroleum Corporation Limited and the Hindustan Petroleum Corporation Limited and tankers have been sent for Sundernagar, Taradevi, Nalagarh, Nahan, Kullu, Mandi, Poanta HRTC depots,'' he added.
+''We are in touch with the management of the Indian Oil Corporation Limited, Bharat Petroleum Corporation Limited and the Hindustan Petroleum Corporation Limited and 10 tankers have been dispatched for Una, Dhali, Hamirpur, Sundernagar, Taradevi, Nalagarh, Nahan, Kullu, Mandi and Chamba HRTC pump depots,'' he added.

-''We have also sought help from deputy commissioners to ensure the maximum supply from private pumps for HRTC buses,'' Thakur said.

-With a fleet of 3,200 buses, the HRTC ferries over 60,000 passengers to their destinations every day.
+The HRTC has 28 petrol pumps.
+With a fleet of 3,200 buses, it ferries over 60,000 passengers to their destinations every day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)